IQSS/dataverse/doc/sphinx-guides/source/user/dataset-management.rst

 File Previews
 -------------

 Dataverse installations can add previewers for common file types uploaded by their research communities.
 The previews appear on the file page.
 If a preview tool for a specific file type is available, the preview will be created and will display automatically, after terms have been agreed to or a guestbook entry has been made, if necessary.
 File previews are not available for restricted files unless they are being accessed using a Preview URL.
-See also :ref:`privateurl`.
+See also :ref:`previewUrl`.

 Previewers are available for the following file types: